DGET

 * Make sure the "criteria" and "database" ranges do not overlap and that they are always separated by at least one blank row or column.

-* To perform an operation on an entire column in a database, enter a blank line below the column labels in the "criteria" range.
+* To perform an operation on an entire column in a database, enter a blank cell below the column heading in the "criteria" range.
+See Example 11.

-* If no rows match the criteria, then #VALUE! is returned.
+* If no value matches the criteria, then #VALUE! is returned.
 See Example 14.

 * For the Microsoft documentation refer to support.microsoft.com